vipzhicheng/zignis-plugin-read/README.md

 Parse and read a url or a md file with your favorate format.

 选项：
-  --version             显示版本号                                                                                [布尔]
-  --format, -F          Output format, support: markdown, md, pdf, html, png, jpeg, less, console, web, epub, mobi,
+  --format, -F                  Output format, use --available-formats to see all supported formats,
                                 default: markdown.                                 [默认值: "markdown"] --read-only, --ro             Only render html, used with web format.
-  --debug               Check middle html code, used with web format.
+  --debug                       Check middle code, used with web format, default is parsed markdown,
+                                debug=html will show parsed html --proxy, -P                   Proxy images to prevent anti-hotlinking.
   --port                        Web server port.
   --localhost                   Localhost host with port, auto set and you can change.
   --nethost                     WLAN host with port, auto set and you can change.
+  --open-browser, --open, --ob  Auto open browser in web format.
+  --clear-console, --clear      Auto clear console.
-  --open-browser, --ob  Auto open browser in web format.                                                  [默认值: true] --title               Prepend title, use no-title to disable.                                           [默认值: true] --footer              Append footer, use no-footer to disable.                                          [默认值: true] --toc                 Include TOC                                                                       [默认值: true] --rename              New name, with extension.
+  --title                       Prepend title, use no-title to disable.                  [默认值: true] --footer                      Append footer, use no-footer to disable.                 [默认值: true] --toc                         Include TOC                                              [默认值: true] --rename, -R                  New name, with extension.
-  --dir                 Location for downloading.
+  --directory, --dir            Location for output.
+  --available-formats, -A       List supported formats
 ```

 ## 举例